-The main effects can be summarized as follows: Based on the definition of electric field strength, forces are exerted on charges wherever an electric field is detectable.
-It is essential here whether there are also effects on body tissue.
+The main effects can be summarized as follows: Based on the definition of electric field strength, forces are applied to charges wherever an electric field can be detected.
+The essential point is whether there are also effects on body tissue.

 In general, low-frequency electric fields hardly penetrate into a conductive body, but end at its surface, for example at the surface of the human body, plants or buildings.
 Field strengths from about 1 kV/m can be perceived by sensitive people as harmless tingling or vibration of the hair, but in the body the field strength remains far below the threshold of 2 V/m, above which health damage can occur.
 Low-frequency magnetic fields, on the other hand, penetrate buildings and the body.
 High-frequency electric fields generate a displacement, which penetrates the body and flows predominantly in the upper skin layers as a conduction current through the blood vessels and blood vessels.

-CETECOM offers services related to the safety aspects of people and equipment in electric, magnetic and electromagnetic fields.
+We offer services related to the safety aspects of people and equipment in electric, magnetic and electromagnetic fields.
 This includes the following areas:

 In our EMCE testing we cover frequency ranges between 0 Hz and 6 GHz, in individual cases also higher frequencies.
 For magnetic fields we measure and evaluate frequencies up to 250 MHz.
 Among others, we cover the following systems and devices: